Error-331/code_tests/docs/bible/links.md

 The Smile of Man - March 31 (do not seek the smile of men, fear God, live your faith in Christ boldly, preach the truth in love);

 Loving Enemies - April 1 (love your enemies, share your love with the lost);

+Evident Token - April 2 (love everybody, do not be angry at people who hate you);